-For all regions, a food grade certificate is required.
-In the US, before any direct food or pet food contact materials may be used, a signed GMI Packaging Material Guaranty Letter must be on file with the GMI Food Safety and Quality (FSQ) Department.
-The form requires CFR 21 reference and food class and condition of use designation for the packaging material.
-See an example of a blank template in Appendix K. Regions outside of the US or specific countries may require other food contact material documents such as migration test results.
-Use of any post-consumer resins in food or pet food contact materials requires explicity permission from GMI FSQ.
+For all regions, a food grade certificate is required for food contact packaging materials.

+In the United States, before any direct food or pet food contact materials may be used, a signed GMI Packaging Material Guaranty Letter must be on file with the GMI Food Safety and Quality (FSQ) Department.
+The form requires 21 CFR reference and food-types and conditions-of-use designation for the packaging material.

+Regions outside of the United States or specific countries may require other food contact material documents including but not limited to migration or mineral oil test results.
+Use of any post-consumer resins in food or pet food contact materials requires explicit permission from GMI FSQ.